node-red/node-red.github.io/docs/getting-started/upgrading.md

 This will print a list of nodes that can be updated.
 To update them you can then run:

-    npm update foo   // to update a node called foo npm update       // to update all nodes
+    npm update              # to update all nodes, or npm update foo          # to only update a node called foo

 You will then need to stop and restart Node-RED.

 ## Upgrading node.js

-If you upgrade node.js, for example from v0.10.x to v4.6.x, it is better to re-install Node-RED as follows:
+If you upgrade node.js, for example from v0.10.x to v4.6.x, it is better to stop Node-RED, and then re-install as follows:

     sudo npm cache clean
     sudo npm install -g --unsafe-perm node-red